-Paint is the most durable finish that you can get.
-It also is most versatile with an infinite range of colors, shades, and hues to choose from.
-But paint also has a lifespan and once the paint starts to deteriorate, you will need to recoat the surface of the wood.
-You can paint over existing paint but can you apply a stain on painted wood?
-The answer is yes, but you will have to follow certain procedures.
-In this post, we take a look at how you can apply stain on your painted wood surfaces.
+Paint is the most durable finish that you can get, and it also is most versatile with an infinite range of colors, shades, and hues to choose from.
+But paint also has a lifespan, and once the paint starts to deteriorate, you will need to recoat the surface of the wood.
+You can paint over existing paint, but can you stain painted wood?
+The answer is yes, but you will have to follow specific procedures.
+In this post, we look at how you can apply stain on your painted wood surfaces.

 Reasons for Applying Stain Over Paint

 We use wood on a wide variety of projects, in part, for its strength and durability.
 To enhance the durability of this versatile material and preserve its appearance, wood is painted, stained and protected with a clear coat.
 Two of the most popular finishes on wood are paint and stain.